Why mathematics is considered a universal language

 Precision Mathematics provide exact definitions that help avoid ambiguities.

-Universality They are understood and used similarly around the world, transcending cultures.
+Universality They are understood and used similarly worldwide, transcending cultures.

-Modeling They allow the modeling of natural phenomena, from physics to biology, with remarkable rigor.
+Modeling They allow for modeling natural phenomena, from physics to biology, with remarkable rigor.

-Symbolism Use of symbols that express complex ideas simply and efficiently.
+Symbolism Use of symbols that express complex ideas simply and effectively.

 Logic Mathematics rely on logical structures that support reasoning and deduction.